 Yannick cast his eyes over the dwarf’s treasure; there were diamonds as big as goose eggs, nuggets of gold as big as his forearm, golden torques worn by the princesses of old but the prize he sought was not amongst them.
 Taking a deep breath, he turned to the korrigan and having bowed lowly, said: “I am honoured that my humble gifts have met with your favour and greatly appreciate your offer but what I desire most is the return of my son, who has been taken by the Fairy Queen.
 If you know where I might find her or how I might bring my boy safely home, I beg you tell me,” he pleaded.

 “You would really turn away from riches that would make you more powerful than the dukes?” asked the dwarf with no little surprise.
 “Very well then, listen to me and listen carefully.
 You will need more than courage and cunning to force an audience with the Fairy Queen for there are many hurdles to be overcome and many guardians to pass.
 You will need to uncover hidden gateways and know which to open and which to avoid.
-Even if you succeed in standing before her, you need to have something to offer her in exchange for your child and it needs be far more valuable to her than new sabots,” explained the korrigan.
+Even if you succeed in standing before her, you need to have something to offer her in exchange for your child and it needs to be far more valuable to her than new shoes,” explained the korrigan.

 Yannick listened intently as the old dwarf told him of the rigid etiquette to be followed when speaking to the little folk and of the ways to pass through the realm of the fairies without drawing attention.
 He often found himself repeating the dwarf’s words, to make certain that he had understood them correctly.
 Yannick had clearly underestimated the difficulties that lay head but was relieved that he now had an understanding of what to expect and the mind-set that he would need to adopt in order to progress.